citadel-ai/langcheck/docs/tutorial_email_generator.md

 Due to the longform nature of these generated emails, we can see that the rougeL values tend to be a bit low, even though the semantic_similarity values are high.

 However, one aspect that rougeL would be a good fit to evaluate would be the generated subjects at the beginning of the generated emails.
-Let's first check that the generated email does indeed follow the `Subject: <appropriate subject>` that we specified in the prompt, and then compute the rougeL score between the generated subject and the reference subject.
+Below, we first check that the generated email does indeed follow the `Subject: <appropriate subject>` that we specified in the prompt, and then compute the rougeL score between the generated subject and the reference subject.
+We can see `rougeL` is able to identify some meaningful differences in the wording of the subject, even when the semantic meanings are pretty similar.

 ```python
 import re